mdn/content/files/en-us/web/javascript/memory_management/index.md

 This algorithm is an improvement over the previous one since an object having zero references is effectively unreachable.
 The opposite does not hold true as we have seen with circular references.

-Currently, all modern engines ship a mark-and-sweep garbage-collector.
+Currently, all modern engines ship a mark-and-sweep garbage collector.
 All improvements made in the field of JavaScript garbage collection (generational/incremental/concurrent/parallel garbage collection) over the last few years are implementation improvements of this algorithm, but not improvements over the garbage collection algorithm itself nor its reduction of the definition of when "an object is no longer needed".

 The immediate benefit of this approach is that cycles is no longer a problem.
 In the first example above, after the function call returns, the two objects are no longer referenced by any resource that is reachable from the global object.
 Consequently, they will be found unreachable by the garbage collector and have their allocated memory reclaimed.